mesopelagique/VSThemeConverter/README.md

 ## How to launch a convertion

-### Theme installed in yout vs code app
+### Theme installed in your Visual Studio Code app

-Launch the `YourVsTheme` form to select or convert all
+Launch the `YourVsTheme` form to convert all or select ones.

 or launch `FromVsCodeInstalled`